ThatsAMorais/morais-farmers-market/design.md

 The CLI will be written in Python, although it could be written in anything.
 I almost wrote it in Go because, personally, I enjoy writing Go CLI after doing a considerable research into a few different styles.
 However, that was not enough of a reason to make the project bilingual.

-Using Python/Flask for the API is straight-forward, in my opinion, because the API is not yet very complex and Flask grows well with time.
+Using Python/Flask for the API(s) is straight-forward because each API is not yet very complex and Flask grows well with time.

 The Products DB will simply be MySQL, but that is an artifact that could likely be changed at the deployment and configuration level.